xcart/xcart-docs/_pages/kb_en/look_and_feel/theme_tweaker/template_editor.md

      If a custom template is disabled the changes it applies will be cancelled and the page will be reverted to it's default look.

-  2. Second, we can change the invoice in the e-mail notification that a customer and an admin gets after an order is placed.
+  2. The second way to change an invoice is to edit the e-mail notification that a customer and an admin gets after an order is placed.

      For this purpose go to the **Store setup** -> **Email notifications** section of your admin back-end.